pingcap/tiflow/CONTRIBUTING.md

 If the change affects many subsystems, you can use ```*``` instead, like ```*:```.

-For the why part, if no specific reason for the change, you can use one of some generic reasons like "Improve documentation.", "Improve performance.", "Improve robustness.", "Improve test coverage."
+For why part, if no specific reason for the change, you can use one of some generic reasons like "Improve documentation.", "Improve performance.", "Improve robustness.", "Improve test coverage."